niekvlessert/vgmplay-js/README.md

 # vgmplay-js

-Emscripten is required to build this.
+Emscripten and a fairly recent version of Cmake are required to build this.
 Clone and build with:

 ```
 git clone --recursive https://github.com/niekvlessert/vgmplay-js.git